 What is the Refractory Period in Sex

-During the refractory time, a man doesn’t think about sex or get excited about it.
-His body doesn’t react to sex, and until his period is done, he won’t experience orgasm once more.
+During the refractory time, a man is incapable of thinking about or becoming aroused by sex.
+His body doesn’t respond to sex, and he won’t be able to orgasm again until his period is over.
 Every man’s refractory time is different.

 Younger men may only need a few minutes to get back to normal, but older men usually need longer, sometimes 12 to 24 hours, to get back to normal.
 The refractory period can last a few days for some guys.